-Ridgway State Park is the best place to go bird watching in Colorado.
+Ridgway State Park is the best place to go bird-watching in Colorado.
 More than 140 different species were identified at the state park, including resident and migratory birds.
 The wilderness area features a reservoir with a swimming area, yurt camping, and diverse wildlife.
 This park is also popular for boating and fishing, and they ask all the anglers to keep all Smallmouth Bass they catch, as the species endangers the native fish of the Ridgway Reservoir.

 The beautiful reservoir is the main attraction of this state park, allowing for all sorts of water fun in the summer.
 Whether you want to go swimming, water skiing, windsurfing, or paddleboarding, you can do so at Ridgway State Park.
-And with more than 87 picnic areas throughout the state park, there’s plenty of opportunities to rest and recharge after all those water activities.
+And with more than 87 picnic areas throughout the state park, there are plenty of opportunities to rest and recharge after all those water activities.

 Colorado National Monument features some impressive canyon views in the far west of the state.
 It’s home to the largest flattop mountain in the world, Grand Mesa, which you can ascend via one of the countless nearby hiking trails.